 A switcher pedal is a stompbox-style unit designed to route input signal(s) to specified outputs.
 These pedals are typically marketed toward guitarists and bassists for use in their pedalboards but can be used by any musicians looking to switch their available signal flow paths.

-Switching, in the context of effects pedals, is the act of changing/switching the path of the guitar signal.
+In the context of effects pedals, switching is the act of changing/switching the path of the guitar signal.
 With a tap of a button, we can change the signal path to go through a different set of pedals, a different amp, or any other device(s).

 Switcher pedals are very useful utility pedals.
 There’s a lot that can be done with them.